-But a Wall Street Journal investigation poked holes into Theranos’ testing and technology, and the dominoes fell from there.
-Holmes and her former business partner, Ramesh “Sunny” Balwani, were charged in 2018 by the US government with multiple counts of wire fraud and conspiracy to commit wire fraud.
-(Both pleaded not guilty.)
+Then came a Wall Street Journal investigation into the company, which called into question the company’s testing methods and the capabilities of its technology.
+In 2018, Holmes and Balwani were each charged with a dozen counts of wire fraud and conspiracy to commit wire fraud.
+Both pleaded not guilty.

-Here are the highlights of the rise and fall of Elizabeth Holmes and Theranos.
+Here are the highlights of the rise and fall of Theranos.

 March 2004: Holmes drops out of Stanford to pursue Theranos